-- Whipped cream lasts within 3 to 4 weeks.
+- Whipped cream lasts 3 to 4 weeks.

 When making plans to get your dairy products put in mind that all information in the manufacturer’s instructions must be followed.
 Ensure you buy your dairy products towards the end of your shopping.
 Create space in your freezer before placing them inside and it is compulsory you put them in the coldest part of your freezer.

 Non-dairy milk products like almonds and soy should be consumed in a week.
-And for your cheese, maintain the freshness by keeping it wrapped in its foil or parchment paper.
+And for your cheese, maintain its freshness by keeping it wrapped in foil or parchment paper.

 Quickly take note of this; how long your leftovers last is determined by how well you cook your food.
 If you can abide by all of the amazing and best cooking tips to be a better cook, you can be sure to have your leftovers last well enough for consumption after freezing.